 Alex Morgan, died by homicide aged 23

-Katja is solo mother of three children.
-Her son Alex was a victim of homicide at age 23.
+Katja is a solo mother of three children.
+Her son Alex was a victim of a homicide at age 23.
 Trained as a lawyer and journalist, she left her profession to be a full-time mother, later becoming an avocado farmer once her children were in their teens.
 She has worked tirelessly for justice for her dead son as a means of channelling her grief and help her other children come to terms with their brother’s violent death.
 Read her story at Katja Faber.

 Yet there are aspects to this life-changing event that have altered who I am for the better.
 I no longer agonize about what life is about; I now know – it’s about living with grace and love and gentleness.
 I no longer fear death.
 I let the future unfold without attempting to plan or foresee every last detail.
 What will be, will be.